-However, the same Independent Auditors may only serve for a period of 20 years in succession.
+However, the same Independent Auditors may only serve for a period of twenty years in succession.
+Also, twelve years will have elapsed since Ernst & Young ShinNihon LLC was appointed as the Company's Independent Auditors in the 155th fiscal year under review.